Notaphily

-Notaphily is the study and collection of paper currency, and banknotes.
+Notaphily (/noʊˈtæfɪli/) is the study and collection of paper currency or banknotes.
 A notaphilist is a collector of banknotes or paper money, particularly as a hobby.

 History

-It is believed that people have been collecting paper money for as long as it has been in use.
-Notable early collectors include Maberly Phillips (1838–1923), Henry Strakosch (1871–1943), Fred Catling 1873–1947), Arnold Keller (1897–1972) and Albert Pick (1922–2015).
+It is widely believed that people have been collecting paper money for as long as it has been in use.
+Notable early collectors include Maberly Phillips (1838–1923), Henry Strakosch (1871–1943), Fred Catling (1873–1947), Arnold Keller (1897–1972) and Albert Pick (1922–2015).
 While people began collecting paper currency more systematically in the 1940s, the turning point occurred in the 1970s when notaphily was established as a separate area by collectors.

 The term was coined in 1970 by Robert Stanley, a linguist then employed as Public Relations Manager of the collectors and investments firm Stanley Gibbons, in a successful attempt to formalise and encourage interest in the area.
-The term 'philanoty' had been considered, but 'notaphily' was preferred because of its assonance with the familiar 'philately'.
+The term philanoty had been considered, but notaphily was preferred because of its assonance with the familiar philately.

 At the same time, some developed countries such as the United States, Germany and France began publishing their respective national catalogues of paper money, which represented major points of reference literature.

 In 1961, The International Bank Note Society, (IBNS), was formed as an international association of banknote collectors.
 Nowadays it has thousands of members from around the world.
 The IBNS publishes the quarterly IBNS Journal, holds regular mail bid auctions, and promotes lectures at congresses.